-Leper's landlady became very harsh to his master, and very often abused him exceedingly sore with her tongue and hands, and always called upon him for more money, and to have all the money in her keeping; which Leper was sorry for.
-It so happened on a day, that the tailor had got a hearty drubbing both with tongue and tongs, that he pouched bis thimble and was going to make a.
-Queen of her: when she saw that, she cried out, O! will you leave a poor tender dying woman.
-But Leper knowing the cause of her ill nature better than his master did, advised him to take her on a fine day, like a mile out of town, and give her a walk, and he would stay at home, and study a remedy for her disorder.-Away they both go; but as she was always complaining for want of health, and that she was very weak, she cried frequently out, O! 'tis a crying sin to take a woman in my condition out o'er a During her absence, I eper goes door. and searches the bed, and below the bolster he gets a bottle of rate whisky, of which he takes a hearty pull, and then p---- in it to make it up; gets a halfpenny worth of snuff, and puts it in also, shakes all together, and so sets it in it's place again .- Home they came, and she was exceedingly distressed as a woman could be, and cried out it was a horrid thing to take her out of the house.
-The sailor seeing her so bad,' thought she would have died, ran as fast as he could for a dram, but she in her hypocrisy pretended she could not take it, and called on him to help her to bed, into which he lays her; he was not well gone when she fell to her bottle, taking two or three hearty gluts, then she roars out murder, I'm poisoned, I'm poisoned.
-Bocking and purging began, and the neighbours were called in; she leaves her blood upon poor Leper, and tells how such an honest woman brought ae bottle as another was done, and the murdering loon had stolen it, and put in a bottle of poison instead of it.
-Leper took to his heels, but was pursued and carried before a justice of the peace, where he told all he had done, which made the justice laugh heartily at the joke; and the tailor's wife was well purged from her feigned sick: ness, laziness, and cursed ill-nature; for always when she began to curl her nose for the future, the tailor had no more to say, but Maggy mind the bottle.
+EPER's landlady became very harsh to his master, and very often abused him exceedingly sore with her tongue and hands, and always called upon him for more money, and to have all the money in her keeping; which Leper was sorry for.
+It so happened on a day that the taylor had got a hearty drubbing both with tongue and tongs, that he pouched his thimble and was going to make a Queen of her: when she saw that, she cried out, O! will you leave a poor tender dying woman.
+But Leper knowing the cause of her ill-nature better than his master did, advised him to take her on a fine day, like a mile out of town, and give her a walk, and he would stay at home, and study a remedy for her disorder .- Away they both goes; but as she was always complaining for want of health, and that she was very weak, she cried frequently out, Ol tis a crying sin to take a woman in my condition out o'er a door.
+During their absence, Leper goes and searches he bed, and below the bolster he gets a bottle of rare whisky, of which he takes a hearty pull, and then pisses in it to make it up; gets a halfpenny worth of snuff, and puts it in also, shakes all together, and so sets it in its place again.-Home they came, and she was exceedingly distressed as a woman could be, and cried out it was a horrid thing to take her out of the house.
+The taylor seeing her so bad, thought she would have died, ran as fast as he could for a dram, but she in her hypocrisy pretended she could not take it, and called on him to help het to bed, into which he lays her; he was not well gone when she fell to her bottle, taking two or three hearty gluts, then she roars out murder, I'm poisoned, I'm poisoned.
+Bocking and purging began, and the neighbours were called in; she leaves her blood upon poor Leper, and tells how such an honest woman brought her ae bottle as another was done, and the murdering loon had stolen it, and put in a bottle of poison instead of it.
+Leper took to his heels, but was pursued and carried before a justice of the peace, where he told all he had done, which made the justice laugh heartily at the joke; and the tailor's wife was well purged from her feigned sickness, laziness, and cursed ill nature; for always when she began to curl her nose for the future, the tailor had no more to say, but Maggy mind the bottle.